wearefrank/ladybug/CONTRIBUTING.md

 Choosing Spring profiles also applies to running Ladybug without the Frank!Framework using ladybug-test-webapp.

+The next choice is the way Ladybug has to save reports.
+Are reports saved on the local file system or in a database?
+This can be configured using properties in case the Frank!Framework is being used, see https://frank-manual.readthedocs.io/en/latest/testing/ladybug/storages/storages.html.

+If Ladybug is being combined with the Frank!Framework, choosing `dtap.stage` is important.
+With `dtap.stage=LOC`, no authorization is required to access the Frank!Framework and Ladybug.
+When you want to test authorization, choose another DTAP stage and configure authorization as explained in the Frank!Manual, see https://frank-manual.readthedocs.io/en/latest/advancedDevelopment/authorization/authorization.html.

 Finally, there is the choice whether to build the code locally or to use pre-built artifacts from the Nexus server managed by the maintainers of the Frank!Framework (or the Nexus server Maven Central for official releases of the Frank!Framework).
 Local builds are typically SNAPSHOT versions while Nexus releases are not.
 Nightly builds have a timestamp in their version number while official releases are of the form x.y.z without SNAPSHOT and without a timestamp.

 Apart from the GitHub projects introduced so far, we have ladybug-ff-cypress-test (https://github.com/wearefrank/ladybug-ff-cypress-test).
 This project holds Cypress tests that test Ladybug as a part of the Frank!Framework.
 Project ladybug-frontend, the Angular frontend of Ladybug, has Cypress tests that test Ladybug as a standalone product.